Find a Therapist who meets your needs.

 Please do not attend our clinics if you have: Tested positive for COVID-19, have been asked to quarantine or if you have any of the following symptoms: Fever, Cough, Sore Throat, Shortness of Breath, Loss of Taste or Smell, Runny Nose, Nausea and Vomiting, Muscle Aches and Pains.

-Some Private Health Insurers do provide rebates for Counselling, these include Medibank Private (Family Essentials and Family Comprehensive Policies) and Australian Unity Health (Life Choice and Life Choice Plus policies with a referral letter from a GP).
 You may also be eligible for a 20% rebate for counselling sessions when you submit your tax return if your annual out of pocket medical expenses (as an individual or family) are greater than $1500.
-Sliding scale fees are available to individuals facing financial hardships.
+Sliding scale fees are available to individuals facing financial hardships at the discretion of individual therapists.

 Do I have to prepare before going to therapy or bring a child to therapy?